themisir/themisir.com/content/posts/memory.md

 > **Security:** It is worth noting that the cache space is shared among programs and kernel, and some layers are also shared between different CPU cores.
 It is important for CPU manufacturers to properly isolate them to reduce security risks.
 Security vulnerabilities like [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)), [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) and the recently found vulnerability called [GoFetch](https://en.wikipedia.org/wiki/GoFetch) affecting Apple silicon CPUs mostly abused the shared nature of the CPU caches to get unprivileged access to memory from other applications or even kernel itself.

 Once we understand the exact model CPU uses to speed things up, we can optimize our application to better utilize these features.
 If you have noticed, CPUs try to move frequently accessed pages from slower layers to faster cache layers.
 This feature is called [cache locality](https://en.wikipedia.org/wiki/Locality_of_reference).
 If we allocate a block of memory to use during our application lifetime, we can ensure the memory block we are using will be moved to faster cache layers.
 Stack memory used for optimizing application flow for this exact case.
-When you launch a program, OS kernel allocates a block of memory   and presents it as a call stack to the program.
+When you launch a program, kernel allocates a block of memory   and presents it as a call stack to the program.
 CPUs also has specific instructions (pop, push) and registers ([SP](https://en.wikipedia.org/wiki/Stack_register)) to help working with stack spaces.

 However, this doesn't mean heap memory is always slower!
 CPU caches doesn't work exclusive for stack regions[^cpu-stack-locality].
 Any frequently accessed memory region could be cached by CPU.
 If you have a big blob of heap allocated buffer, and working on it, it is likely to be cached as well as program call stack.
 The only difference is it's now up to the software engineer to consider cache locality cases, when in contrast due to the memory layout, call stack is easier to get cached without any extra effort.

 [^cpu-stack-locality]: There could be certain application specific microprocessor designs that exclusively caches certain memory regions.
 I couldn't find one, but just wanted to note that it is possible, just not a viable option for general purpose computing.

 There's another reason why heap memory might be considered slow.
 To allocate some heap buffer the program usually has to ask kernel to do the allocation.
-If we ignore purpose build kernels, many of the general purpose OS kernels have memory management capabilities, that would let programs to ask for a block of memory.
+If we ignore purpose build kernels, many of the general purpose kernels have memory management capabilities, that would let programs to ask for a block of memory.
 Properly managing memory space between different programs require additional synchronization and management overhead which adds to the cost of memory allocation.

-Imagine this: once you ask for a 64KiB of memory bloc from the OS kernel, it can't just return you a random memory address.
+Imagine this: once you ask for a 64KiB of memory bloc from the kernel, it can't just return you a random memory address.
 It first has to find a range of memory that has necessary amount of bytes available / not allocated already.
 Then it needs to keep a record of this region for two needs:

 - To mark it as "unused" once the program asks to free the memory, or once the program exits.
 - When allocating a new block, to avoid returning the same region as part of the new allocation.